Skip to Main Content

 Budget & Incentive Management

-Deep knowledge of Peru Film Incentive structures, Ibermedia grants, and MinCultura Economic Stimulus programmes, ensuring your budget maximizes available support while navigating local cost structures.
+Our managers know Peru Film Incentive structures, Ibermedia grants, and MinCultura Economic Stimulus programmes inside out.
+That knowledge helps your budget tap every bit of available support while keeping local costs in check.

 03.